GSS-Cogs/csvw-example/index.md

 # CSVW Maturity Levels

-The following document is walkthrough of using csvw but without direct reference to a specific example.
-The intention is to delve more into the _why_ than the _how_.

-The following is broken down into two section:
+The following document is walkthrough of using csvw and the maturity levels of it's adoption.
+This guide is broken down into two principle section:

 1.)
-A walkthrough of the different levels of maturity you can reach while using csvv.
+A walkthrough of the different levels of maturity you can reach while using csvw.

 2.)
-Supplementary material that will be referenced from the main text as appropriate places.
+Optional supplementary material that will be referenced from the main text at appropriate places.